 For fun macaw facts, be sure to read the quick facts section!

 Native Region / Natural Habitat

-Macaws are native to the southern portion of North America (Mexico), Central America, South America, and there is evidence that the Carribbean also had native macaw species, which are now extinct, such as the Cuban macaw (Ara tricolor) and the Saint Croix macaw.
-They inhabit rain forests, as well as more grasslands and grassy woodland-type areas.
-Macaws, and other parrot species, native to the Amazon basin, such as Peru, have been observed eating from clay licks (clay from exposed river bank), which researchers believe is a way for the parrots to neutralize toxins found in some of the foods they consume in the wild.
+Macaws are native to the southern portion of North America (Mexico) plus Central America and South America.
+Evidence shows that the Caribbean also had native macaw species, which are now extinct, such as the Cuban macaw (Ara tricolor) and the Saint Croix macaw.
+They inhabit rainforests, as well as grasslands and grassy woodland-type areas.
+Macaws, and other parrot species, native to the Amazon basin, such as Peru, have been observed eating from clay licks (clay at exposed river bank), which researchers believe is a way for the parrots to neutralize toxins found in some of the foods they consume in the wild.

 Some species of macaw are endangered or at risk of extinction, according to the IUCN Red List.
 Nine species are currently at the most risk.
 Three macaws are critically endangered: glaucous macaw (Anodorhynchus glaucus), blue-throated macaw (Ara glaucogularis), and Spix’s macaw (Cyanopsitta spixii).
 Three macaws are endangered: Lear’s macaw (Anodorhynchus leari), great green macaw (Ara ambiguus), and red-fronted macaw (Ara rubrogenys).
 Three macaws are vulnerable: hyacinth macaw (Anodorhynchus hyacinthinus), military macaw (Ara militaris), and blue-headed macaw (Primolius couloni).